RxFaction/Northstar-Mainframe/README.md

 cd northstar>npx http-server

-*IMPORTANT*,: Switching between streaming from PCtoPC and PCtoOther device is enabled by commenting in/out lines 147 & 148.
+*IMPORTANT*: Switching between streaming from PCtoPC and PCtoOther device is enabled by commenting in/out lines 147 & 148.

 *You will have to change the local IP to your own local IPV4 address!*

 -If attempting PCtoPC, in your browser open two tabs and go to *http://localhost:8080/index.html* on each tab.

--If attempting PCtoOther, on PC via browser go to *http://localhost:8080/index.html*, on other device on broswer go to *http://yourlocalip/8080/index.html*
+-If attempting PCtoOther, on PC via browser go to *http://localhost:8080/index.html*, on other device on broswer go to *http://yourlocalip:8080/index.html*

 -Click Start Viewing *FIRST*